European Union Studies (MA)

 Course overview

-The European Union Studies study programme includes four core courses specific to our specialization (History, Institutions, Law, and Economics of the European Union), one core course in the broader IR programme (Regions in World Politics), a thesis preparation course, three electives, the EU Seminar, and the final Master's thesis.
+The European Union Studies study programme includes four core courses specific to our specialization (History, Institutions, Law, and Economics of the European Union), two electives, the EU Seminar, a thesis preparation course, and the final Master's thesis.

 Please note that the guide applies to the current academic year, which means that the curriculum for next year may slightly differ.

-You have the opportunity to undertake an internship at an organisation in the Netherlands or abroad.
+You also have the opportunity to do an internship at an organisation in the Netherlands or abroad during your studies.
 This experience is highly valued within international organisations.
 Organisations that our students have interned at include:

 • Dutch Ministry of Defense